SupertigerDev/LocalMusicToSpotifyDiscord/README.md

 # LocalMusicToSpotifyDiscord
-Show what local music your playing in Discord using Spotify
+Show what local music your playing in Discord using Spotify.
+Note: This was just a rushed project.
+It uses some hacky ways to make this work.
+Don't scream after looking at the code D:

 # Requirements:
 • Windows 10